2010 United States Senate special election in Massachusetts: Analysis

 After the election, senior Brown adviser Eric Fehrnstrom stated that the turning point for Brown was the December 30 "JFK ad" which put the campaign on the map.
 "After that, it was like riding a rocket ship for 2½ to 3 weeks till today," he said.
 Another widely aired Brown TV ad featured him crisscrossing the state in his 2005 GMC Canyon pickup truck, which had amassed nearly 200,000 miles on the odometer.
 In his victory speech, Brown said "I'm Scott Brown.
 I'm from Wrentham.
 I drive a truck."

 Another critical event in the Brown surge was his debate performance on January 11.
 When asked by moderator David Gergen why he would oppose health care reform while holding the "Kennedy seat," Brown replied, "It's not the Kennedy seat and it's not the Democrats' seat.
 It's the people's seat."
 After the debate "people's seat" became a rallying cry for Brown supporters.

 Brown's late surge was made possible by support by conservative bloggers, who immediately after the Massachusetts primary began promoting his candidacy among national conservative activists, who sought to challenge the Democrats in every election.
 At the same time, national Republicans were not publicly targeting the campaign, leading one paper to claim Brown was "left to fend for himself."
 Undaunted, the Brown campaign succeeded through its moneybomb in raising millions of dollars from Internet donations down the stretch run of the campaign.

-Barack Obama named Martha Coakley's controversial rhetorical quote of "What should I do, stand in front of Fenway and shake hands with voters?" as one of five days that shaped his presidency.
+Barack Obama named Martha Coakley's disastrous rhetorical quote of "What should I do, stand in front of Fenway and shake hands with voters?" as one of five days that shaped his presidency.
 Obama correlated this quote with Coakley's subsequent loss, and as a hurdle towards the passing of the Patient Protection and Affordable Care Act.